geeksfan/git_learning/README.md

-# git_learning
+#say hello
-We are learning git
+Hi,we are learning Git together.
+Have a good time!